Monks Brook: Natural history

 Between Eastleigh and Southampton, the brook and its immediate surrounds form a green corridor which is reportedly home to roe deer, lizards, kingfishers, wasp spiders and slowworms.
 In the meadows beside the brook, badgers have been seen foraging for worms.
 There have also been claims that the brook supports important species such as the great crested newt and otters.

 Further upstream, on the western side of Chandlers Ford, the brook once again forms a green corridor and is a nature reserve, bordered by large alder trees.
 Wildflowers in the area include bluebells, yellow archangels and Solomon's seal.
 Closer to the stream bank itself, wild garlic grows profusely, and wild birds to be seen include the kingfisher and grey wagtail.

 A 2005 report stated that the water in the uppermost reaches of Monks Brook is relatively acidic and does not support much life.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Water quality of Monks Brook in 2019:

+In August 2019 the Environment Agency reported that fuel oil had spilled into Monks Brook and they had installed booms across the water to attempt to clear it up.
+This followed a similar incident in August 2018 when an oily substance which smelled like paint had been observed in the water.
+The brook was contaminated with fuel again in May 2021.
+In 2023, a continuous flow of an oily substance was once again observed flowing along the river, with local residents claiming this a regular occurrence especially after heavy rainfall.
+In response the Environment Agency installed booms across the brook to try and capture the oil, and were trying to investigate the cause of the pollution.